 The awards are decided by an independent TEF Panel of experts, including academics, students and employer representatives.
 See www.hefce.ac.uk/lt/tef/panel/.

 The provider’s undergraduate teaching is assessed against ten criteria that cover the areas of teaching quality, learning environment and student outcomes.

 The TEF Panel considers evidence from a set of metrics using national data as well as written evidence submitted by the provider.
 The metrics cover continuation rates, student satisfaction and employment outcomes.
 The metrics for each provider are benchmarked to take account of differences in its students’ characteristics, entry qualifications and subjects studied.

 View the metrics and provider submissions at www.hefce.ac.uk/tefoutcomes.

 Is there more information about a provider’s TEF award?

 A short statement by the TEF Panel explains each provider’s award.
-Read the statements on the HEFCE website at www.hefce.ac.uk/tefoutcomes.
+Read the statements at www.officeforstudents.org.uk/advice-and-guidance/teaching/tef-outcomes.